 You spend a third of your life sleeping, which is why the right mattress can make the other two thirds that much better.
 Real, natural, sleep fuels the human body, and with a quality mattress you can wake up after a great night's sleep feeling refreshed and ready to take on the day.
 Whether it's for the master bedroom or the guest room or your child’s room, a proper mattress can provide the rest you need to keep you energized throughout a long day.
 Picking the right mattress is much like buying a new car or your new home, making the right investment results in making your life better for several years.
 Our goal is to help you find the right mattress because Sears knows how much your dreams matter to you.

 Why buy a new mattress?

 If you've been sleeping on the same old mattress for a while, you might not realize that there are some great reasons to switch up your sleep surface.
-Here are a few factors to consider when buying a new mattress.
+Here are a few factors to consider.

 First of all, understand your old mattress.
 Figure out the size, spring construction and topper material.
 The more you know about your old mattress, the more you know what worked for you.

 If you're moving into a new home or apartment, it's the perfect time to upgrade from a small mattress to something a bit larger.
 It's also easier to move if you don't have to transport a bulky older mattress.

 Whenever your kid grows out of their bed, a new mattress set is in order.
 New mattresses range from twin to king sizes, and can suit any height or body type.

 As your body changes, your sleeping patterns change too.
 It's crucial that a new mattress is constructed of the right materials to give you proper support.
 Certain models come with different comfort layers, ranging from firm to pillow top, that cater to your needs.